 Collected trees from the wild are known as yamadori.

-California bonsai artist, the late Harry Hirao, was known for digging his bonsai from the wild.
+California bonsai artist, the late Harry Hirao, was known for finding his bonsai in the California mountains.

-This tree is a perfect example of one of nature's amazing creations.
-Although the driftwood on this California juniper has been refined, the overall shape was a natural occurrence.
+These trees are perfect examples of one of nature's amazing creations.
+Although the driftwood on these California junipers has been refined, the overall shapes were a natural occurrence.

 Although junipers are often seen as deadwood bonsai, there are many other types of trees with potential for this bonsai style.

-is another good example of tropical yamadori that usually has driftwood.
+is another good example of tropical yamadori that often has driftwood.

 Bonsai artists in South Florida and the Caribbean favor these specimens - large and small - for their great shapes and very hard wood.
-They often refine the original wood with a little carving.
+They often refine the original wood with carving.

-Although many collected trees with dead wood are found growing in nature that way, refinement is almost always necessary.
+Although many collected trees with driftwood are found growing in nature, refinement is almost always necessary.

-Sometimes the branches are too long.
-Other times the dead bark is still attached and unattractive.
-A coarse metal brush (such as a barbeque grill brush) may work.
+Sometimes the dead bark is still attached and unattractive.
+A coarse metal brush (like a barbeque grill brush) may work.
 Brush the dead wood in the direction of the crevices.
-The brushing alone may be adequate.
-Or, you may need to do a little carving to emphasize the character of the bonsai.
+The brushing alone may be adequate, but more often than not it needs more help.

-Rotary tools (both large and small) become part of a serious bonsai artists tool kit.
-They are helpful in both carving and cleaning.
+Power tools (both large and small) have become part of a serious bonsai artists tool kit.

-In this case the dead wood is not actually a part of the tree.
+In this case the driftwood is not actually a part of the tree.